nc3040/nc3040.github.io/readme.md

     - Make sure to keep the metadata on the first 4 lines of this file untouched.
 13. Preview your formatting by right clicking the tab for this `index.md` file and choosing **Open Preview**.

+You've now made all of the changes that you need to make to the source files.
+Your resume is now ready to be deployed to GitHub.

 ### III.
 Uploading Your Resume to GitHub

 Etter describes the wonders of using distributed version control systems (DVCS) to manage your content.
-Another reason I chose to use VS Code for this guide is that it simplifies the process of using git as your DVCS, allowing you to publish updates to your resume as frequently as you wish.
-With VS Code it really becomes just a few clicks to push your resume content to GitHub.
-As a bonus, we get a built-in history of all the changes to your resume over time that we can easily browse through on GitHub.
+DVCS' like git allow us to easily track the changes to our content over time.
+It also makes it easy to share our source files with others.
+VS Code simplifies the process of using git to just a few clicks, making it easy to publish changes to your resume as frequently as you wish.

 1. In the bottom panel of VS Code, click the Terminal tab.
 2. Type the following commands, making sure to replace the email and name in the commands with your own: